Honduran cuisine: Corn tortillas

 Corn, or maíz, is a staple in Honduran cuisine.
 Eating corn comes to Hondurans as an inheritance from the Maya-Lenca people; the Maya believed corn to be sacred, and that the father gods created men from it.

 Some tortilla-based dishes include tacos fritos, in which tortillas are filled in with ground meat or chicken and rolled into a flute.
 The rolled tacos are then deep-fried and served with raw cabbage, hot tomato sauce, cheese and sour cream as toppings.

-Catrachitas are a common simple snack, made of deep-fried tortilla chips covered with mashed refried beans, cheese.
-A variant of this snack are chilindrinas, deep-fried tortilla strips with hot tomato sauce and cheese.
+Catrachitas are a common simple snack, made of deep-fried tortilla chips covered with mashed refried beans and cheese.
+Chilindrinas, deep-fried tortilla strips with hot tomato sauce and cheese, are a variant of this snack.
 It is common in Honduran restaurants to serve an anafre, a clay pot with melting cheese or sour cream, mashed beans and sometimes chopped chorizo heated on top of a clay container with burning charcoal, with fried tortilla chips for dipping.

-Enchiladas: the whole tortilla is deep fried and served with a variety of toppings.
-First ground pork meat is placed, next raw chopped cabbage or lettuce, then hot tomato sauce, and a slice of boiled egg.
+Enchiladas: the whole tortilla is deep-fried and served with a variety of toppings.
+Ground pork is first to be placed on the tortilla, followed by raw chopped cabbage or lettuce, hot tomato sauce, and a slice of boiled egg.

-Tortilla con quesillo: two tortillas with quesillo (a lightly salted cheese that can easily melt), in between and then pan fried; served with a tomato sauce.
+Tortilla con quesillo: two tortillas with quesillo (a lightly salted cheese that can easily melt), in between and then pan-fried; served with a tomato sauce.
 Mashed beans are sometimes also added as a filling with the cheese.
 Chismol is sometimes on top.